-Russia is currently the leading global exporter of "concrete" nuclear technology, including nuclear power plant construction.
-Its state-owned nuclear behemoth Rosatom integrates all aspects of the nuclear industry.
+Russia is currently the leading global exporter of "concrete" nuclear technology, including nuclear power plant construction.21 Its state-owned nuclear behemoth Rosatom integrates all aspects of the nuclear industry.
 Meanwhile, Moscow stands out among nuclear exporters by its attractive offers to accept client's nuclear spent fuel and provide subsidized financing, rather than its technology.
-As noted above, since Russia is not a member of the OECD, it does not have to abide by OECD rules limiting export subsidies for nuclear power plants.
+As noted above, since Russia is not a member of the OECD, it does not have to abide by OECD rules limiting export subsidies for nuclear power plants.22

-Key parts of Russia's national security establishment view civilian nuclear exports as an "important tool for projecting influence overseas" and have been willing to consider and conclude deals in places such as South Africa and Turkey, which appear to lose money but shore up its geopolitical influence.
-This function may become especially relevant in the wake of Russia's February 2022 invasion of Ukraine, while simultaneously creating new difficulties for prospective SMR exports.
+Key parts of Russia's national security establishment view civilian nuclear exports as an "important tool for projecting influence overseas" and have been willing to consider and conclude deals in places such as South Africa and Turkey, which appear to lose money but shore up its geopolitical influence.23 This function may become especially relevant in the wake of Russia's February 2022 invasion of Ukraine, while simultaneously creating new difficulties for prospective SMR exports.24 https://asia.nikkei.com/Spotlight/The-Big-Story/Asia-s-nuclear-powerdilemma-Ukraine-war-drives-energy-turnarounds

-Russia is determined to be the first country to commercialize SMR technology and make it available https://asia.nikkei.com/Spotlight/The-Big-Story/Asia-s-nuclear-powerdilemma-Ukraine-war-drives-energy-turnarounds